DanJeEpicMan/I-Ready-Bot-By-Dan/README.md

 PT.
 2
 1. use code 2 if you want it to be faster, code does take more time to submit but generialy is 2x as fast

+PT.
+3
+1. to resize tab make a new AHK file and pasted the code in
+2. Run the code
+3. Drag the tab into the top right corrner
+4. Click on the bottom left of the tab to resize it, then click "7"